 The underemployed, people seeking new skills as well as unemployed in Michigan can get assistance with meeting their career needs from state and federal government programs.
 Services are available as well for residents who are looking to acquire a new skill or attend an educational program.
-The state and its partner organizations offer a number of resources to Michigan individuals who are looking to improve their employment prospects.
+The state and its partner organizations (listed below) offer a number of resources to Michigan individuals who are looking to improve their employment prospects.

 Government funded Tuition Assistance Programs can help residents upgrade their skills.
 Services available include programs that are offered at community colleges, JETprivate vocational schools, and Michigan Technical Education Centers (M-TECs).
 The state may also offer scholarships, which are known as individual training accounts in Michigan.
 The scholarships are intended to help people obtain high demand jobs and the program can put people into a position where they can get added flexibility and convenience.
 An increased educational level can put students in place for new, high demand and emerging jobs in a variety of fields.

 To qualify for the one year scholarship, applicants will need to take a skills assessment test administered by a Michigan Works! agency.
 Assistance can pay for up to one year of tuition at an approved university, Michigan community college, or other program.
 The degree or certificate must be for an entrepreneurship program or high demand career.

 Also get information on other financial aid to pay for tuition, fees, books and other educational expenses.
 This can include resources such as Federal Pell Grants, Veteran's Administration Benefits, The Michigan Autoworker Tuition Assistance Plans, free laptop computer for job seekers, Employer Tuition Reimbursement Programs, and Work-Study.